danyloboiev/email_draft/README.md

 I decided to use OOP to implement this task because it gives a clear structure to the code and improves its readability.
 The Gmail Email class was created using two methods: 'authenticate' for user authentication and 'create_draft' for creating a draft email.
 This makes it easy to extend the functionality and use the class in different contexts.

 This approach also simplifies testing and subsequent code support, since all responsibilities are clearly separated between class methods.

+To make the program work the same way:
+- Go to the Google Developers Console.
+- Create a new project or select an existing one.
+- Enable the Gmail API for your project.
+- Create OAuth 2.0 credentials for your application.
+Download the JSON file and save it as credentials.json.